Learn how to make chalk paint with the BEST recipe. Our readers have spoken—there is no better DIY chalk paint recipe on the internet!

 Additional Information About My Chalk Paint Recipe

-Latex Paint: I know many bloggers suggest flat finish paint in their recipes, but I like eggshell finish.
+I know many bloggers suggest flat finish paint in their recipes, but I like eggshell finish.
 Since I use talc in my DIY chalk paint recipe, I don’t need to start with flat paint, as the talc will matte down the small amount of gloss in eggshell.

-Calcium Carbonate: I bought and used all 3 products below thinking they might be different since their prices were different.
+I bought and used all 3 products below thinking they might be different since their prices were different.
 But truth be told, they all provided the same result and basically worked exactly the same.
 So you can go for any of them depending on how much you will need or how much you want to spend.

-- Calcium Carbonate Powder, 20 pound pack
+- 20 pound pack of Calcium Carbonate Powder

-- Calcium Carbonate Powder, 1 pound pack
+- 1 pound pack of Calcium Carbonate Powder

-- Calcium Carbonate Powder, 1 pound pack
+- 1 pound pack of Calcium Carbonate Powder

-Talc: I believe any scent-free talc powder should do, as scent-free ones have no oils or additives in them.
+I believe any scent-free talc powder should do, as scent-free ones have no oils or additives in them.
 But if you are like me and can’t decide which one to get, here is the link to what I use.

-UPDATE: Modified Chalk Paint Recipe for Spraying
+Modified Chalk Paint Recipe for Spraying

 I modified my DIY chalk paint recipe for use with my Wagner Paint Sprayer (by simply increasing the water content):